ihesp/IPART/docs/index.rst

 Dependencies
 ############

-* OS: Linux, not tested in MacOS.
+* OS: Linux or MacOS.
 Windows is likely not going to work, due to the lack of a Windows version of the CDAT package.
 * Python2.7 or Python3.7.
 * CDAT `Climatic Data Analysis Tool <https://github.com/CDAT/cdat>`_.
 * numpy (developed in 1.16.5 in py2, tested 1.18.1 in py3)
 * scipy (developed in 1.2.1 in py2, tested 1.4.1 in py3)
-* matplotlib (2.2.3 for both py2 and py2, having `issues <https://github.com/matplotlib/matplotlib/issues/12820>`_ with 3.1.3.
+* matplotlib (2.2.3 for both py2 and py3, having `issues <https://github.com/matplotlib/matplotlib/issues/12820>`_ with 3.1.3.
 * basemap (developed in 1.2.0 in py2, tested 1.2.0 in py3)
 * pandas (developed in 0.23.4 in py2, tested 1.0.3 in py3)
 * networkx (developed in 1.11 and 2.2 in py2, tested 2.4 in py3)